a bunch of metal rings are stacked on top of each other

 Several types of socket set screws exist.
 Each one has its own unique features for specific applications.

-• Cup Point – This tip has a concave tip.
-The tip enhances the grip by created a secure indent in the surface of the fastened material.
+• Cup point: This tip has a concave tip.
+The tip enhances the grip by creating a secure indent on the surface of the fastened material.

 Cold Forming